Why your company needs media training

-In addition to missing out on opportunities like the ones listed above, what if your company has a crisis, and no one is trained how to respond?
+In addition to missing out on opportunities like the ones listed above, what if your company has a crisis, and no one is trained on how to respond?

 With a small investment and a few hours’ time (depending on how many people you choose to train), your company can be prepared for any situation that involves news media.

 The right time to train is now.
 Waiting to conduct media training until you are about to launch a new product or have to respond to a crisis greatly decreases your chances of getting your company’s story heard.

 Media training is exactly that: training employees of your company to speak to the media.
 A media training session can vary in time, length, and a number of attendees depending on your company’s needs.

 For example, many of my startup clients like to train their entire leadership team, so they are prepared for media inquiries at any time.

 Some of my larger clients prefer to do individual, deep-dive sessions with one or two executives at a time.
 And many times I’m called on to do a single media training session to prep for a specific product launch, earnings announcement, or TV appearance.